 You know what they say about when you assume…

 We, as humans, have a tendency to think of ourselves first, sometimes ignoring what the other side might be going through.
 Related to making assumptions, we often fail to truly see what our partner is feeling, too clouded by our own personal perspectives.

 7. Not Spending Enough Time Together

 The less we know and understand each other, the more we exacerbate all of the other problems above.

 “All work and no play” made Jack Nicholson’s character go crazy in The Shining.
 While it may not turn you into an axe-wielding maniac, it certainly has an adverse effect on both your personally and your fun-starved relationships.

 The first step is recognizing which of these problems are affecting your Sponsor-CRO relationship.

 Once you know what you’re facing, you can figure out which solutions your particular situation needs.
 After all, there is often a solution or improvement for every problem we’ve listed above:

-As life-sciences consultants, we often find ourselves playing the role of mediator or facilitator at Seuss+.
+As life science consultants, we often find ourselves playing the role of mediator or facilitator at Seuss+.
 We encourage this – we truly care about bringing the two sides together.
-So we offer marriage counselling for your sponsor-vendor relationship.
-First introduced at the Clinical Outsourcing Strategies conference in 2016, this service is meant to be implemented in multiple ways: perhaps when the relationship is feeling wobbly or, even better, to help your whole team understand the importance of their role in the marriage before it even starts.
+So we offer relationship-building “counseling” workshops and training programs for your sponsor-vendor relationship.
+Our training program is meant to be implemented in multiple ways: perhaps when the relationship is feeling wobbly or, even better, to help your whole team understand the importance of their role in the marriage before it even starts.
 Let us give you the tools you need to build a successful partnership.

 Let us help you improve your sponsor CRO partnership.